Should I be concerned about shoulder pain when running?

 Shoulder pain is, unfortunately, extremely difficult to avoid no matter what you do in life.
 It is, thus, an extremely common condition that can seriously affect how one goes about their daily activities, with running and general exercise included.

-On hand to explain what causes shoulder pain while running, and what this could indicate, is highly regarded London-based orthopaedic surgeon, Ms Susan Alexander.
+On hand to explain what causes shoulder pain when running, and what this could indicate, is highly regarded London-based orthopaedic surgeon, Ms Susan Alexander.

 Is shoulder pain while running a sign of a serious problem?